- Home

 I want to work in marketing or advertising

 You can explore how messaging connects with audiences through branding, campaigns, and digital strategy.
-A Bachelor of Science in Communication or a related communications degree online may help you study marketing communication and audience engagement.
+Starting with a Bachelor of Science (BS) in Strategic Communication, you can study how organizations plan and deliver messaging.

 I want to create digital content or media

 You may be interested in developing content for social media, video platforms, or online publications.
-Online communication programs that include digital media or journalism courses can help you study storytelling and production techniques.
+An undergraduate path like the Bachelor of Science (BS) in Digital Design can help you study visual storytelling and content creation.

 I want to pursue a career in public relations